archusXIV/mpv-playlists-manager/README.md

 mpm -p # launches the load local function mpm -v # prints mpm version
 ```
+## New in version 1.3-3
+- When downloading a few links from a playlist, a subdirectory named as the playlist will be created (so we know which file is from).
+  videos_dir/myplaylist_name_dir/some_file.mp4.
+- Minor code review.
 ## New in version 1.3-2
 - New way to save a playlist as...by entering a number greater than your total playlists collection.
 For example if you have 22 saved playlists, just enter 23 and you' ll be prompted to type a name for the new one.